Neverfail for Hyper-V Plug-in Version 201.5.1 (alpha) - Release Notes

 The plugin's filter discovery mechanism automatically detects and includes in data protected set only the in-use VMs virtual disk file which may be the vhd(x) (virtual disk files) or avhd(x) (snapshot files).
 This is intended to be a replication optimization: i.e. the protected data set is dynamically updated to contain just the disk files which are subject to changes.
 All the other disk files not being in use should be already replicated on the passive nodes either via hosts' initial cloning (for files being created and not in use at the time Engine standby node was added) or via the replication mechanism (for disk files being in use at a previous moment, when Engine replication was on).

-Installing the Neverfail for Hyper-V Plug-in
+Installing the Hyper-V Plugin

 This is done automatically during Continuity Engine deployment driven from Engine Management Service if the Microsoft Hyper-V Server Role is detected as being installed on the target server.